CDRT/docs/bios/settings/thinkstation/advanced.md

 1. **Enabled** – Intel(R) DRTF is turned on.
 Default.
 2. Disabled - Intel(R) DRTF is turned off.

+**Note**.
+This feature is optional, so may not be available on all models.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 |  |  |  | Both |